 For more information on load balancer and virtual machine scale sets, see Networking for Azure virtual machine scale sets.

-VMs can be created in the same VNet and they can connect to each other using private IP addresses.
-They can connect even if they are in different subnets without the need to configure a gateway or use public IP addresses.
-To put VMs into a VNet, you create the VNet and then as you create each VM, you assign it to the VNet and subnet.
-VMs acquire their network settings during deployment or startup.
+Virtual machines can be created in the same virtual network and they can connect to each other using private IP addresses.
+Virtual machines can connect if they're in different subnets.
+They connect without the need to configure a gateway or use public IP addresses.
+To put VMs into a virtual network, you create the virtual network.
+As you create each VM, you assign it to the virtual network and subnet.
+Virtual machines acquire their network settings during deployment or startup.

-VMs are assigned an IP address when they are deployed.
-If you deploy multiple VMs into a VNet or subnet, they are assigned IP addresses as they boot up.
-You can also allocate a static IP to a VM.
-If you allocate a static IP, you should consider using a specific subnet to avoid accidentally reusing a static IP for another VM.
+Virtual machines are assigned an IP address when they're deployed.
+When you deploy multiple VMs into a virtual network or subnet, they're assigned IP addresses as they boot up.
+You can also assign a static IP to a VM.
+If you assign a static IP, you should consider using a specific subnet to avoid accidentally reusing a static IP for another VM.

-If you create a VM and later want to migrate it into a VNet, it is not a simple configuration change.
-You must redeploy the VM into the VNet.
-The easiest way to redeploy is to delete the VM, but not any disks attached to it, and then re-create the VM using the original disks in the VNet.
+If you create a VM and later want to migrate it into a virtual network, it isn't a simple configuration change.
+Redeploy the VM into the virtual network.
+The easiest way to redeploy is to delete the VM, but not any disks attached to it, and then re-create the VM using the original disks in the virtual network.

 This table lists the methods that you can use to create a VM in a VNet.